plone/plone.app.contenttypes/docs/README.rst

 Migrating only certain types
 ````````````````````````````

 There is also a view ``/@@pac_installer`` that allows you to install plone.app.contenttypes without replacing those archetypes-types with the dexterity-types of which there are existing objects in the site.
 Afterwards it redirects to the migration-form and only the types that you chose to migrate are installed.
-This allows you to keep certain types as archetypes while migrating others to dexterity (for example if you did heavy customizations of these types and do not have the time to reimplement these features in dexterity.
+This allows you to keep certain types as archetypes while migrating others to dexterity (for example if you did heavy customizations of these types and do not have the time to reimplement these features in dexterity).

 Migrating Topics